Haron123/Getting-Started-with-Colognechip-Eval-Board-and-LiteX/README.md

 Now it becomes interesting, the Key to Programming this whole thing nicely will be to have a Makefile that compiles the Programm for you.

-Now theres a few Issues im still having with uploading the Code, I will first show the way that works for me, and a way that is easier and might work for you.

 The C Code we will be working with is the following:

 ```C